-Chinese Herbal Medicine combines various plants, minerals and other natural substances into therapeutic herbal formulas.
-Given as teas, powders, capsules or granules they support and enhance our bodies response to illness, pain and emotional distress.
+Chinese Herbal Medicine combines various plants, minerals, and other natural substances into therapeutic herbal formulas.
+Given as teas, powders, capsules, or granules, they support and enhance our bodies response to illness, pain, and emotional distress.

 Traditional Chinese Food Therapy helps improve and maintain a person’s overall health using balanced nutrition and proper diet.
 Specific foods and dietary recommendations are made to treat a patient’s individual health concerns and provide general nutritional support.

 Chinese Medicine can treat many different issues: allergies, ear aches, sore throats, acid reflux, ADD, anxiety, digestive issues, headaches to name a few.
-We know that acupuncture and needles sounds scary, but GOOD news.
+We know that acupuncture and needles sounds scary, but there’s GOOD news.
 Our practitioners have many different tools can achieve the same goals as acupuncture.
 Kids find these tools pretty cool!
 Some of the them include tuning forks, ear beads, lasers, acupressure, and herbal tinctures.
 Traditional Chinese Medicine is a gentle very effective medicine that supports the body’s innate ability to heal.

 What to Expect as a New Patient

-These first couple visits are diagnostic appointments to help the practitioner understand how you respond to the treatments
+These first couple visits are diagnostic appointments to help the practitioner understand how you respond to the treatments.